sidthekidgowda/MarkdownTemplates/PawCalc_README.md

 ## Android Development
 PawCalc is fully written in Kotlin with UI layer written in Jetpack Compose.

-The followign frameworks are used:
+The following frameworks are used:
 - Dependency Injection: Dagger Hilt
 - Database: Room
 - Navigation: Navigation-Compose